mixcloud/django-experiments/README.rst

 file), unregistered users will then be confirmed as human.
 This can be quickly overridden in settings, but be careful - bots can really mess up your results!

+If you want to customize the confirm human code you can change the CONFIRM_HUMAN_SESSION_KEY setting and manage setting the value yourself.
+Note that you need to call confirm_human on the participant when they become confirmed as well as setting session[CONFIRM_HUMAN_SESSION_KEY] equal to True.

 Managing Experiments
 --------------------